 I’ve always had a keen appreciation for a good story.
 My mother’s family loved to sit around the table after a meal and exchange tales.
 They were adept at sifting through the events of their lives, retrieving the interesting bits and creating narratives around them.
 My father was more of an embellisher.
 He had a flare for the dramatic – a skill he’d honed through his involvement in local theatre productions.
 You never knew if his tales were fabrications or truth, but it didn’t matter.
 It was all about entertainment and entertain he did.
-He also had a passion for poetry and literature and this he readily shared.
+He also had a passion for poetry and prose and this he readily shared.
 He’d often read to us or recite favorite passages from memory with a delivery that would have made Burns smile.

 As a young adult, I went off to study Linguistics and English Literature at the University of British Columbia.
 As part of that degree, I took a creative writing course and studied the classics.
 It was during this time that my focus shifted from oral story-telling to writing.
 It was a private pursuit – what I wrote was for my eyes only.